jwshii/etna/README.md

 #### Section 4.3: Enumerator Sensitivity.

-Estimated time for scaled-down experiment:
+Estimated time for scaled-down experiment: around 1 hour.

--   The key result and ensuing discussion is about the observation that SmallCheck is very sensitive to a reversal of the parameter orders, so in the scaled-down version, we run only for SmallCheck (and not LeanCheck).
+-   The key result and ensuing discussion is about the observation that SmallCheck is very sensitive to a reversal of the parameter orders, so in the scaled-down version, we run only SmallCheck.

 -   As before, we run only 1 trial since it is deterministic.